oubiwann/EUC-2014-LFE/README.rst

 This is a time of new beignnings.
 Let us remember to benefit others with this power, and resist the siren's call of power-abuse.

+This is not from Spiderman, nor even his Uncle Ben.
+It's not from FDR.

 Usage
 =====